Surprises @ Botticelli to Braque - Masterpieces from Scottland's Museums

 I had heard about the show 'Botticelli to Braque - Masterpieces from the Scottish National Galleries' through the advertising around San Fancisco and other places.
 I hadn't investigated it too much though, and it wasn't until some family came in from out of town that I made it to this truly fabulous show at the De Young Museum.
 The museum has had so many of these traveling shows (usually made up of selections from a museum that decided to do some renovations and has shipped part of its collection out to finance it) in the last few years that I have grown a bit tired of them, and a touch weary.
 They usually have no more than about 5 superstar paintings and the rest of the exhibition is made up from medium to good works by lesser known artists, hence my initial hesitation.
 That I was pleasantly surprised by the show is a bit of an understatement.
 There is so much quality work here that I wonder what is left in the museum galleries in Scotland to see.

 We are greeted by Sandro Botticell's stunning 'The Virgin Adoring the Sleeping Christ Child', c.1490 in a baroque era frame (original frames on paintings this old are rare, but they are out there).
 This large painting is an unusual depiction of this type of scene because the Christ is rarely ever shown sleeping as a child.
-The other reason a work like this is unusual is that he painted it on canvas during a period when this type of support was still new to painting, most paintings were still on wood supports.
-Botticeli's manner of painting is very stylized, especially with how he paints flowers and foliage in the scene, let alone how he distorts and elongates the human form.
-Not long after this the halos in Italian Renaissance paintings disappeared from around the heads of Christ, Mary, and the saints too.
+The other reason a work like this is unusual is that he painted it on canvas during a period when this type of support was still new to painting, most paintings were still on wood panels.
+Botticeli's manner of painting is very stylized, especially with how he paints flowers and foliage in the scene, and how he distorts and elongates the human form.
+Not long after this, halos in Italian Renaissance paintings disappeared from around the heads of Christ, Mary, and the saints too.

 Sandro Botticelli 'The Virgin Adoring the Sleeping Christ Child (The Wemyss Madonna)', ca. 1485; tempera, oil, and gold on canvas (Photo by Greg Flood)

 Heading around the entrance wall, I was surprised to find a Vermeer hanging on the wall.
 'Christ in the House of Martha and Mary', 1654-1655 is one of the largest paintings by the Dutch master from Delft.
 Including disputed works, there are only 37 surviving paintings by Vermeer and with a third of them residing in the United States, it is not often that they cross the pond.
 A few years ago 'Girl with a Pearl Earring' came to SF in a show like this one and is not likely to leave her newly renovated home for the foreseeable future.
-While not as dramatic as the girl is, this work is contains the beginnings of the luminous lighting that has become his trademark.
+While not as dramatic as the 'Girl' is, this work is contains the beginnings of the luminous lighting that became his trademark.

 Johannes Vermeer 'Christ in the House of Martha and Mary', ca. 165-1655; oil on canvas (Photo by Greg Flood)

 Similarly, seeing 'An Old Woman Cooking Eggs', 1618 by Diego Velazquez held my attention for several minutes.
 Most of the paintings by Velazquez are in the Prado Museum in Spain, with only a view examples in the United States or elsewhere.
 The most amazing thing about this painting is how lifelike the figures are.
 You literally feel like they could turn to you and ask a question.
-This Spanish master from the Baroque is a bit of an anomaly, in that he lived and worked primarily outside of major painting centers of the period, and that the only comparison I can muster for his level of realism is that of Rembrandt, whose 'A Woman in Bed', 1647[?] was just down the wall.
+This Spanish master from the Baroque is a bit of an anomaly, in that he lived and worked primarily outside of major painting centers of the period.
+The only comparison I can muster for his level of realism is that of Rembrandt, whose 'A Woman in Bed', 1647[?] was just down the wall.
 Looking at them in comparison, it is plain to see the Velazquez drew his influences from his trip to Italy and the works of Caravaggio and others he saw there.
 This is evident in the use of real people from the streets, and using a dull color pallet of browns, dingy whites, and dull reds to contrast with the sharp black outfits of the patrons in the background.

 Diego Velazquez 'An Old Woman Cooking Eggs', 1618; oil on canvas (Photo by Greg Flood)

 On the opposing wall I found a lovely painting of 'Venus Rising from the Sea', 1520-1525 and the splendid 'Venus, Cupid and Mars', 1580s by Paolo Veronese.
-Titian's work is cool and sumptuous in is coloring, as befitting the pinnacle of Venetian Renaissance painting, with the lithe body of the goddess of love on display for our pleasure.
+Titian's work is cool and sumptuous in its' coloring, as befitting the master of Venetian Renaissance painting, with the lithe body of the goddess of love on display for our pleasure.
 Veronese's work here is not nearly as drama filled as some of his other images, but is certainly a fine example of his brilliant coloring.
-Similarly, 'An Allegory',ca. 1585-1595 by El Grecco, which is just past the Veronese, is not the finest example of this celebrated Spanish painter.
+Similarly, 'An Allegory', ca. 1585-1595 by El Grecco, which is just past the Veronese, is not the finest example of this celebrated Spanish painter.
 But, it is an interesting image in that it is a total puzzle to figure out.
 No one really knows the meaning of the work, since the subject is not very clear.
 I also enjoyed the use of what I believe is a baboon as character in the drama between the man and woman.

 Tiziano Vecellio (called Titian) 'Venus Rising from the Sea (Venus Anadyomene)', ca. 1520-1525; oil on canvas (Photo by Greg Flood)